rkilingr/sample_mux/README.md

 # sample_mux
-First go database app which consists of CRUD operations on a Customers DataBase `` go build
+First go database app which consists of CRUD operations on a Customers DataBase.

+``
+go build .
+``